Click play to listen to this article.

 - You don’t believe you’ll find anyone better (or a more fulfilling relationship) because you think you’re unworthy of them.

-- You think your ex is one of a kind because a) you probably haven’t been dating a lot, and b) because you don’t think you’re capable of finding someone better.
+- You think your ex is one of a kind because a) you probably haven’t been dating a lot and therefore don’t have much clarity around what else it out there, and b) because you don’t think you’re capable of finding someone better.

 - You’re afraid of being single because you don’t believe you’re a worthy human being without having someone by your side.